 PyQt4 UI Development for Maya Just released my 3rd python-based online training video through cmiVFX.com Introduction This tutorial is about learning PyQt4 python bindings for the Qt Framework, and how to introduce new UI elements to Maya as a platform.
 We discuss what comprises a “Framework” and a “GUI Framework”, and how Qt and PyQt4 work together.
 Getting Started With PyQt4 There are multiple ways of getting a working installation of PyQt4, both for the general system and for Maya.

 In a recent python project where I was sending multiple messages per second of data over a basic socket, I had initially just grabbed the cPickle module to get the prototype proof-of-concept functioning properly. cPickle is awesome for easily serializing more complex python objects like custom classes, even though in my case I am only sending basic types.
-But I wanted to investigate the speed differences of different serializer modules.
+My messages were dicts with some nested dicts, lists, floats, and string values.